griestopf/Fusee.Tutorial/Tutorial03/README.md

 although all we want to do is transform some 3D vertices.

 ##Normals
 Open `Tutorial03.sln` in Visual Studio and look into the file [Core/Tutorial.cs] (Core/Tutorial.cs).
-The geometry has become a lot more complex now.
+The mesh has become a lot more complex now.
 We want to display a cube.
 With what we already know, we should think a cube is made out of eight vertices and each of the six faces made out of two triangles, so twelve triangles hooked on eight vertices.
 But now we want to display different faces with different colors.
 To do this (and also prepare for a more accurate color calculation) we specify the face normals with the vertices.
 This way